25 Best Cartoon Movies for Family Movie Night

 Pop the popcorn!
 It's time to snuggle up on the couch for family movie night with the greatest cartoon movies of all time!

 Our editors and experts handpick every product we feature.
 We may earn a commission from your purchases.

 Cloudy with a Chance of Meatballs

 One of the best-animated movies was adapted from a 1978 children’s book about a town where food falls from the sky.
 In the cartoon movie version, a young scientist invents a machine that causes clouds to rain cheeseburgers.
 Soon his invention goes awry and food storms abound.
 Families will love this movie’s wry humor and absurdly delightful visuals.
-Here are 12 more movies that your kids will love—and this list features classics from your own childhood.

 How to Train Your Dragon

 This Dreamworks Animation film adapted from the first book in Cressida Cowell’s series, and spawned a franchise.
 Vibrant animation makes this story about a young Viking boy, Hiccup, a highly watchable adventure.
 Hiccup is supposed to become a dragon slayer, but instead empathizes with the mystical creatures and forms a bond with the one he names “Toothless.”
 Make it a double feature with these 16 great family movies to watch in the backyard.